paulbright/Git-Commands/README.md

 ## Overview
 > This page came to life after I decided to learn git in a lot more details.
-I used numerous sources like books, tutorials and online courses and made notes as I started to learn git in detail.
+I used numerous sources like books, tutorials and online courses and made notes as I started to learn git.
 The reason for publishing yet another repository of git commands is because of the Feynman Technique.
 According to Richard Feynman, you learn by teaching somebody else a topic in simple terms.